 Skip Navigation

 Beginning in 2018, our department created a PGY-3 international medicine elective opportunity through a partnership with Tenwek Hospital in Bomet, Kenya.
 Tenwek Hospital is one of the largest mission hospitals in Africa and serves as one of the leading teaching and referral hospitals in the region.
-Tenwek is situated in the Western Kenya highlands at 6,800 feet where the climate is very moderate.
-Tenwek Hospital offers training for medical students, interns, nursing students, dental technicians, laboratory technicians, pharmaceutical technicians, orthopedics, and chaplains.
-In addition, Tenwek Hospital provides advanced training for doctors in family practice and surgery.
+Tenwek is situated in the Western Kenya highlands where the climate is very moderate.
+Tenwek Hospital offers training for medical students, interns, nursing students, laboratory technicians, pharmaceutical technicians, orthopedics, and chaplains.
+In addition, Tenwek Hospital provides post-graduate residency training for doctors in family medicine and surgery.

-During this global health elective, residents are offered a crash course in rare and tropical diseases and have an opportunity to hone their teaching skills by serving as a "junior-attending" for the local house staff.
+During this global health elective, residents are offered a crash course in rare and tropical diseases and have an opportunity to hone their teaching skills by serving as a "junior attending" for the local house staff.
 Residents participate in teaching conferences and multi-disciplinary rounds with a team that consists of interns, residents, medical students, and nurse practitioners.
-On-site supervision and instruction are typically provided by one of our Department of Internal Medicine faculty members, Dr. Chuck Barrier, who has extensive experience in global health.
+On-site supervision and instruction are always present and are often provided by one of our Department of Internal Medicine faculty members.
+This is organized by Dr. Chuck Barrier, our Director of IM Global Health who has extensive experience in international medicine.
 Our residents are provided all meals and dormitory-style housing on the campus throughout the rotation.
-Moreover, our residents may use their CME stipend fund to cover associated travel expenses.
+Moreover, our residents may use their CME stipend fund to help cover some of the associated travel expenses.
 Every resident that has participated in this global health elective has reported that it was an incredible experience!

 Beginning in 2015, our department partnered with Mbingo Baptist Hospital in Cameroon, Africa to offer our PGY-3 residents a month-long global health elective opportunity.
-Mbingo is an academic teaching hospital that serves as a cornerstone for population health for citizens of the stunning mountainous region of northwest Cameroon.
-Similar to our other global health experience, our residents are provided dormitory-style housing and all meals on the Mbingo campus throughout the rotation.
+Mbingo Baptist Hospital is an academic teaching hospital that serves as a cornerstone for population health for citizens of the stunning mountainous region of northwest Cameroon.
+Similar to our other global health experiences, our residents are provided dormitory-style housing and all meals on the Mbingo campus throughout the rotation.
 Residents may use their CME stipend fund to cover associated travel expenses.
+Mbingo Baptist Hospital has internal medicine and surgical residency programs for African physicians and has been providing this training for over 15 years.

 Resident Testimonials: Global Health Electives